- American Physical Society Sites

 Rolence is part of the leadership team for WS2, an international collaboration of women scientists that aims to unite and support women in science and engineering around the globe.
 This year, the group distributed science lab kits to hundreds of schools across East Africa.

 The organization was born after a 2016 conference in Arusha, Tanzania, when graduate students from the US and East Africa gathered to share their experiences and collaborate.
-There, Jill Wenderott, then a graduate student at Northwestern University, met Joyce Elisadiki, a Tanzanian engineer and physics lecturer at the University of Dodoma.
+There, Jill Wenderott, then a graduate student at the University of Michigan, met Joyce Elisadiki, a Tanzanian engineer and physics lecturer at the University of Dodoma.

 “We connected both over being women graduate students in STEM, but also recognizing the differences in being a woman in STEM in different parts of the globe, and thinking of how we could work together to share resources to support women,” said Wenderott.